Vidit2207/prism-logger/README.md

 | .cyanBg()    | Logs a message with cyan background           |
 | .whiteBg()   | Logs a message with white background          |

 That's all for the built-in functions.
+The above functions are availabe in both the loggers.
 Now let's talk about making your own custom logs.

 You can use the .logBg() to create a custom log.